davidmoten/big-sorter/README.md

 ```

 ### Example for sorting integers in a text file
-This approach will work but there is a lot of overhead from `Integer.parseInt` and writing int values as strings):
+This approach will work but there is a lot of overhead from `Integer.parseInt` and writing int values as strings:

 ```java
 Sorter